rehnd/cme342/project/lsmoothing/README.md

    - How many lines of code are required to perform similar MPI tasks?
    - How does the performance compare?

-Below, I will cover three main topics in addressing the above points:
+In addressing these points, I will cover four topics, devoting a section below to each topic:

 1. Concurrency loops
 2. Runtime performance of MPI code vs. Coarray code